 As noted above, defendant Anile pled guilty to several felony charges regarding the scheme, and the court in the Anile Criminal Action accepted his guilty plea on October 15, 2019.
 ACA Docs.
 19, 27.
 He was sentenced to imprisonment of 120 months (i.e., 10 years) and supervised release of three years.
 He was also ordered to pay restitution of \$53,270,336.08.
-The DOJ has repatriated approximately \$2 million from the United Kingdom (see supra § III.B.1.), and the Receiver believes the Anile Criminal Action is essentially complete.
 Anile reported to prison on June 1, 2022, in Rochester, Minnesota.
-He has applied for a reduction in sentence considering his cooperation with prosecutors in related criminal proceedings and with the Receiver in his efforts to recover assets.
+Anile subsequently filed a motion seeking a downward departure (i.e., sentence reduction) due to his cooperation with the government and other relevant factors.
+On January 24, 2023, the judge presiding over the Anile Criminal Action granted his motion and, in relevant part, reduced his term of imprisonment to "time served" plus 12 months of home confinement and an additional two years of supervised release.
+See ACA Docs.
+76, 77.